bSienkiewicz/homelab/README.md

 ### Auto-Start on Boot

 All services automatically start on boot via a systemd service installed during bootstrap.
-The service runs `scripts/apply.sh` which ensures all stacks are up and running.

 **Manual control**:
 ```bash